 on wellness for all rewards, celebrations, fundraising activities, and events.

-If schools provide food or beverage rewards for academic performance or good behavior they shall utilize the USDA’s Smart Snacks in Schools (see above), or the districts food service provider catering menu through the teacher during the school day.
-Schools are encouraged to use other options besides foods for rewards.
-Food or beverages will not be held as a punishment.
+If schools provide food or beverage rewards for academic performance or positive behavior, they shall utilize the USDA’s Smart Snacks in Schools guidelines (see above), or the district's food service provider catering menu through the teacher during the school day.
+Schools are highly encouraged to use other options besides foods for rewards.
+Food or beverages will not be withheld as a punishment.

-Given our role to promote student health, Principals and staff will promote alternative non-food celebrations.
+Given the schools’ role to promote student health,principals and staff will promote non-food celebrations.
 Schools should limit celebrations that involve food during the school day to no more than one party per class per month.
 No outside food that is prepared at home for sharing will be allowed during the school day.
-Only products that are labeled, pre-packaged or purchased from a licensed vendor will be allowed.
-Principals can refer to the internal document: “Guidelines for Optional Foods for Sharing & Celebrations” if parents offer to provide food or food can also be ordered through the districts food service provider by the staff member.
+Only products that are labeled, pre-packaged and purchased from a licensed vendor will be allowed or food can be ordered through the district's food service provider by a staff member.

-Foods/beverages sold in vending machines, snack bars, school stores and concession stands
+Foods/beverages sold in vending machines, school stores and concession stands/snack bars

-The schools will provide guideline information to parents/guardians, through web sites, newsletters, or handouts.
-Schools should encourage parents to pack healthy lunches and snacks.
+The schools will provide nutrition guideline information to parents/guardians, through web sites, newsletters, or handouts.
+Schools should encourage parents to pack healthy lunches and snacks for their children.
 Ideas for healthy celebrations, rewards and fundraising activities can be provided by the school.

 All schools are encouraged to offer extracurricular physical activity programs, including a range of activities that meet the needs, interests, and abilities of all students.

-All schools will promote "reflective walking" rather than withholding physical activity as punishment, as per the discretion of the Principal.
+All schools will promote "reflective walking" rather than withholding recess/physical activity as punishment, as per the discretion of the Principal.

-Health Education is provided K-7th grade, and opportunities for health education for 8th-12th grades that focus on healthy choices.
+Health Education is provided in grades K-7, and opportunities for health education are offered in grades 8-12 that focus on healthy choices.

-In each school, the principal will ensure compliance with those policies in his/her school and will report on the school's compliance to the school district superintendent or designee.
+In each school, the principal will ensure compliance with those policies and will report on the school's compliance to the school district superintendent (or designee).

-Each year, all schools are highly encouraged to have a Wellness Taskforce or at a minimum incorporate wellness into the agenda of at least two committee meetings at their school to address issues/communications in their building and improve compliance in their school.
+All schools are highly encouraged to have a Wellness Task Force or, at a minimum, incorporate wellness into the agenda of at least two meetings at their school to address wellness related concerns in their building and to improve wellness policy compliance within their school.

 School food service staff, at the school or district level, will ensure compliance with nutrition policies within school food service areas and will report on this matter to the superintendent, or if done at the school level, to the principal.

-Each year the District Wellness Advisory Committee will review wellness practices and provide resource information to schools as needed and requested.
+Each year, the District Wellness Advisory Council will review wellness practices and provide resource information to schools as needed and requested.